harriswe/MTH325/MTH 325/00 Portfolio/Reader's Guide.md

 ## [[Measures of Success | Rubric / Measures of Success]]
 - This portfolio attempts to conform to the pre-determined measures of success agreed upon in class.

 `@TODO: Add proofs, contrapositive, contradiction, strong induction, weak induction.
-Need to add rest of sections. `
+Need to add rest of sections.
+Need a graph theory proof'